All Products

 Specifies whether to allow network communication between workers.

-• If true, network communication is allowed between all PyTorch workers.
+• If set to true, network communication is allowed between all PyTorch workers.

-• If false or not configured, only the master can be accessed by default.
+• If the value is false or is not configured, only the master can be accessed by default.

-When enabled, the domain name of each worker is its name, such as dlcxxxxx-master-0.
-The job name (dlcxxxxx) is passed to the workers through the JOB_NAME environment variable, allowing you to determine the specific worker's domain name for access.
+After this feature is enabled, the domain name of each worker is the same as its worker name, such as dlcxxxxx-master-0.
+The job name, such as dlcxxxxx, is passed into the worker through the JOB_NAME environment variable.
+You can then determine the domain name of the specific worker that you want to access.

 true or false